Home » 10 Types of Blue Parrots (with Pictures)

 Hailing from Brazil, the Lear’s macaw boasts strikingly deep blue feathers.
 In many respects, they’re as beautiful as the hyacinth macaw but are slightly smaller (27.5-29.5 inches long).

-Lear’s macaws are believed to have emigrated to South America from the U.K., hence their name.
-They were titled in tribute to the poet Edward Lear.
+Lear’s macaws emigrated to South America from the U.K. and were named in tribute to the poet Edward Lear.

-Like many birds native to the rainforest, they’re increasingly endangered due to habitat loss.
-Although they have a life expectancy of up to 60 years, they’re rarely found in captivity.
+Although they have a life expectancy of up to 60 years, they’re rarely encountered in captivity.

 Pacific Parrotlet

-Although parrotlets are a fraction of the size of other parrots, they’re strong-willed birds that can be difficult.
+Although parrotlets are a fraction of the size of other parrots, they’re strong-willed and can be difficult.

 Pacific parrotlets have just as much personality as their larger brethren.
-However, they have fun and affectionate personalities.
+They are fun and affectionate.

 Their diminutive size means a smaller larynx, so they’re quieter than many parrots.
-They can learn simple words and phrases but will never accrue a vast vocabulary.
+They can learn simple words and phrases but will never develop a vast vocabulary.

 Quaker Parrot

-Blue quaker parakeets have a pale blue back and wings extending to the tail, while their breast, forehead, and underwings are blue-grey.
-They reach 12 inches long and live for 20-30 years.
+Blue Quakers have a pale blue back and wings extending to the tail.
+Their breast, forehead, and underwings are blue-grey.

 Quaker parakeets are easy-going, effortlessly entertaining pets that love chatting and bonding with their owners.

-Unfortunately, owning a Quaker parrot in some U.S. territories is illegal.
-Check this table to determine the legality of owning this bird in your state:
+Owning a Quaker parrot in some U.S. territories is illegal.
+Check this table to determine the legality:

 Illegal to OwnLegal to Own